Vice Provost and Director

 Madison, WI 53706

-Jocelyn Milner has been a staff member in APIR since 1999 and director since 2003.
+Jocelyn Milner joined APIR in 1999 as an academic planner, became director in 2003, and was appointed to the additional role of vice provost for academic affairs in 2016.
 She received her B.S. in biological sciences and Ph.D. in biochemistry from the University of Guelph (Canada).
-After a post-doc in UW–Madison's Chemistry department, Dr. Milner pursued her interests in plant-microbe interactions in research and instructional positions in Plant Pathology.
-Eventually she made the transition to university administration and research on higher education issues.
-She has a special interest in policies and practices that impact the program array, assessment of student learning, and institutional accountability systems.
+She was a post-doctoral fellow at UW-Madison in the departments of Chemistry and in Plant Pathology, and then moved into academic administration.
+She has a special interest in policies, practices, and analytics that impact the program array, assessment of student learning, and institutional accountability systems.